magiclen/pipe-logger/README.md

 ```
 EXAMPLES:
 pipe-logger /path/to/out.log                          # Store log into /path/to/out.log
-pipe-logger /path/to/out.log -r 10M                 # The same as above, plus if its size is over than 10MB, it will be rotated and renamed.
+pipe-logger /path/to/out.log -r 10M                   # The same as above, plus if its size is over than 10MB, it will be rotated and renamed
 pipe-logger /path/to/out.log -r 10M -c 4              # The same as above, plus the max count of log files is 4.
-The oldest ones will be removed when the quota is exhausted.
+The oldest ones will be removed when the quota is exhausted
-pipe-logger /path/to/out.log -r 10M -c 4 --compress # The same as above, plus the rotated log files are compressed by xz.
+pipe-logger /path/to/out.log -r 10M -c 4 --compress   # The same as above, plus the rotated log files are compressed by xz

-USAGE:
-    pipe-logger [OPTIONS] [LOG_PATH]
+Usage: pipe-logger [OPTIONS]

-ARGS:
-    <LOG_PATH>    The path that you want to store your logs. [default: logfile.log]

-OPTIONS:
+Options:
+  -r, --rotate <ROTATE>      Rotate the log file
-    -c, --count <COUNT>      Assign the max count of log files.
+  -c, --count <COUNT>        Assign the max count of log files
-        --compress           Compress the rotated log files.
+      --compress             Compress the rotated log files
-        --err                Re-output logs through stderr.
+      --err                  Re-output logs through stderr
+      --log-path <LOG_PATH>  The path that you want to store your logs [default: logfile.log]
-    -h, --help               Print help information
+  -h, --help                 Print help
-    -r, --rotate <ROTATE>    Rotate the log file.
-    -V, --version            Print version information
+  -V, --version              Print version
 ```

 ## Examples